nextui-org/nextui/.changeset/slimy-ways-repair.md

 "@nextui-org/tabs": patch
 ---

-fix(components): Fix 'Tap to click' behavior on macOS for Accordion, Tab, and Dropdown
+Fix 'Tap to click' behavior on macOS for Accordion, Tab, and Dropdown